 Parry was born in England, came to the United States in 1832, earned a medical degree at Columbia, and then for a few years practiced medicine in Davenport, Iowa, where he had moved with his family in 1846.
 For the rest of his life, Parry considered Davenport his home: he lived there with his first wife, Sarah (who died in child birth after five years of marriage) and with his second wife, Emily, from 1859 until his death in 1890.

 Parry was at the forefront of 19th century botany; he met and maintained relationships with all of the great botanists of his time: In 1845 at college, Parry studied under John Torrey, the foremost American botanist of the 19th century.
 In 1848 Parry spent time with George Engelmann learning the botanical trade.
 (Engelmann was an eminent doctor, botanist, and teacher, and the founding botanist of the Missouri Botanical Garden).
 In 1870 in England he met Sir Joseph Dalton Hooker, Director of the Royal Botanic Gardens, Kew.
 (It was Hooker who in 1878 called Parry, "King of Colorado Botany".)
-In 1872 he led Asa Gray (John Torrey's student and the second giant of 19th century American botany) to the top of Gray's Peak to formalize the name Parry had given it.
+In 1872 he led his friend, the great botanist Asa Gray (who was John Torrey's student and the second giant of 19th century American botany) to the top of Gray's Peak to formalize the name Parry had given it.

 Parry’s joy in botanical collecting began in the Davenport area soon after he arrived there; but it was in 1861 that he found his foremost love: the alpine flora of Colorado.
 He devoted all of the summer of 1861 to collecting in Colorado, amassing a collection of over 417 species.
 In the summer of 1862 he led eastern farmers and sometimes collectors, Elihu Hall and J. P. Harbour, on a Colorado collecting expedition which gathered ten sets of over 700 species.
 This remains, according to William Weber, "the largest [collection ever] made in Colorado in a single season".
 Asa Gray, who described the collection, said, "[it] is full, excellent, and of great interest".

 Parry was "the first resident Colorado botanist" (Weber's words).
-On and off for twenty years Parry spent his summers in a cabin at the base of Gray and Torrey's peaks, which he named -- along with many other peaks, including Mount Eva Peak (for his wife), Mount Engelmann, James Peak, Mount Guyot, Mount Flora, and Parry’s Peak -- and he collected voraciously.
+On and off for twenty years Parry spent his summers in a cabin at the base of Gray and Torrey's peaks.
+He named not only these two peaks but many others, including Mount Eva Peak (for his wife), Mount Engelmann, James Peak, Mount Guyot, Mount Flora, and Parry’s Peak.
+And, of course, he collected voraciously on the flanks and summits of all these peaks.
 Weber says, "Through the distribution of his botanical collections he introduced the Colorado flora to the world".

-As was true of many people of his time, Parry was a believer in Manifest Destiny.
-He wanted his discoveries to be put to practical use in the continuing westward expansion.
-He wanted his discoveries of the beauties of Colorado to entice others to come to Colorado and "build a mountain empire".
-Many other explorers (for example, John Fremont), politicians (for example, Senator Thomas Hart Benton -- whose daughter married Fremont), and ordinary American citizens unwaveringly accepted the doctrine of Manifest Destiny.
-To further this doctrine, Parry wrote of his travels and discoveries in scientific publications and, even more often, in newspapers and popular magazines.
+As was true of many people of his time, Parry was a believer in the westward expansion of the Unites States, perhaps even a believer in the contested and highly controversial doctrine of Manifest Destiny.
+Certainly Parry wanted his discoveries to be put to practical use; he wanted his discoveries of the beauties of Colorado to entice others to come to Colorado and "build a mountain empire".
+To reach the widest possible audience, Parry not only wrote of his travels and discoveries in scientific publications but, even more often, in newspapers and popular magazines.

-Parry’s personal collection of over 18,000 specimens came from numerous trips: early and later years in the north-central U.S., many years in California, railroad surveys, Utah and Wyoming expeditions, trips along the U.S.-Mexican border, and, of course, numerous trips collecting in Colorado.
-His collection is now housed in the Ada Hayden Herbarium at Iowa State University which also houses his papers.
-See http://www.lib.iastate.edu/spcl/manuscripts/MS290.html .
+Parry’s personal collection of over 18,000 specimens came from numerous trips: early and later years in the north-central U.S., many years in California, railroad surveys, Utah and Wyoming expeditions, trips along the U.S.-Mexican border, and his numerous Colorado collecting trips.
+His collection is now housed in the Ada Hayden Herbarium at Iowa State University.

 Parry collected over 30,000 specimens during his lifetime; he authored numerous articles, and he provided important material for Watson, Brewer, and Gray’s Botany of California, the first such scientific botanical endeavor for that state.

-The above information comes from numerous on-line sources and William Weber’s King of Colorado Botany, Charles Christopher Parry.
-I thank Dr. Weber for reviewing this article.
+The above information comes from numerous online sources and William Weber’s book, King of Colorado Botany, Charles Christopher Parry.
+I thank Dr. Weber for reviewing the above information.